 Most route conditions for cyclists along the Broadway Bridge to/from Lloyd route in the Revised Build Alternative would be similar to conditions under the No-Build Alternative.
 The Revised Build Alternative westbound route would pass one less ramp terminal than the No-Build Alternative.
-The Revised Build Alternative separation from motorists would be similar to the No-Build with the updated biking facilities along NE Weidler Street and NE Broadway but would not include complete separation as with the Clackamas Bicycle and Pedestrian Bridge included in the Build Alternative.
+The Revised Build Alternative separation from motorists would be similar to the No-Build with the updated biking facilities along NE Weidler Street and NE Broadway and would include complete separation on the Clackamas Crossing.

-Route 3: Broadway Bridge to/from Broadway/Weidler Corridor Immediately East of I-5 Interchange
+Route 3: Broadway Bridge to/ from Broadway/ Weidler Corridor Immediately East of I-5 Interchange

-The overall route conditions for pedestrians under the Revised Build Alternative, which does not include the Clackamas Bicycle and Pedestrian Bridge, would be similar to the No-Build Alternative on the Broadway Bridge to/from Broadway/Weidler Corridor Immediately East of I-5 Interchange route.
+The overall route conditions for pedestrians under the Revised Build Alternative, which includes the Clackamas Bicycle and Pedestrian Bridge, would be similar to the No-Build Alternative on the Broadway Bridge to/ from Broadway/ Weidler Corridor Immediately East of I-5 Interchange route.
 Under the Revised Build Alternative, pedestrians would have similar route directness compared to the No-Build Alternative but more direct connections than the Build Alternative, which in this route, travels out of direction to the Clackamas Bicycle and Pedestrian Bridge.
-Like the No-Build Alternative, the Revised Build Alternative would require the eastbound pedestrian route to cross the high volume I-5 northbound offramp at NE Weidler Street and NE Victoria Avenue and would have less separation from vehicle traffic than the Build Alternative.
-Under the Revised Build Alternative pedestrians walking on Weidler between the Broadway Bridge and the area east of the I-5 interchange would be required to cross the same number of ramp terminals as the No-Build Alternative (1, at the I-5 northbound offramp) and one less than the Build Alternative (2, at the I-5 southbound onramp and northbound offramp).
+The Revised Build Alternative primary travel routes would be similar to those of the No-Build Alternative.
+The parallel route using the Clackamas Crossing would not require the eastbound pedestrian route to cross the high volume I-5 northbound exit ramp at NE Weidler Street and NE Victoria Avenue and would utilize the Clackamas Crossing instead, which would provide complete separation between N Wheeler Avenue and NE 2nd Avenue.
+Under the Revised Build Alternative, pedestrians walking on Weidler between the Broadway Bridge and the area east of the I-5 interchange would be required to cross the same number of ramp terminals as the No-Build Alternative (1, at the I-5 northbound exit ramp) and one less than the Build Alternative (2, at the I-5 southbound entrance ramp and northbound exit ramp).

 Under the Revised Build Alternative, cyclists would take similar routing to both the Build and No-Build Alternatives, along NE Weidler Street (EB) and NE Broadway (WB).
 Cyclists' route directness under the Revised Build Alternative would be similar to route directness under the Build and No-Build Alternatives.
 Eastbound cyclists on NE Weidler Street would be required to cross the same number of ramp terminals as the No-Build Alternative and one less than the Build Alterative.
 Westbound cyclists on NE Broadway would be required to cross one less ramp terminal compared to both the Build Alterative and No-Build Alternative.
+The parallel route using the Clackamas Crossing would provide a separated route from NE 2nd Avenue to